richarddushime/Implementing-Facial-Recognition-and-Biometric-Attendance-Monitoring-in-Educational-and-Corporate-Set/PULL_REQUEST_TEMPLATE.md

 # How to test the PR

-Please describe hoe the PR can be tested
+Please describe how the PR can be tested

 # Issue